Mitali-Juvekar/Email-Processor/README.md

 # Email Processing Dashboard

-Automated email processor that extracts shipping information using LLMs and displays in a dashboard.
+Automated email processor that extracts shipping information using LLMs and displays it in a dashboard.

 ## Features
 - Email processing with Mistral LLM